Davies gives Bayern Munich injury scare as Canada star limps off vs Eintracht Frankfurt | Goal.com

 Davies appeared to roll his right ankle while running without the ball, and without being tackled by an opposition player.

-The 19-year-old left-back was replaced by Lucas Hernandez in the third minute, and was helped off the pitch by two members of Bayern's backroom staff.
+The 19-year-old left-back was replaced by Lucas Hernandez in the third minute, and was helped from the pitch by two members of Bayern's backroom staff.

 Bayern boss Hansi Flick now faces a nervous wait to determine the severity of the injury.